Photographing the Wedding Ceremony & Vows

 -

-Thanks to the register moving online in May 2021, this rule is very uncommon.
-The next chapter is about Signing the Schedule and includes much more info on the changes.
-I expect most areas to be fine with having the schedule photographed, but it is up to the officiating person on the day.
-Do check, if this is important for you to have photographed.
+This rule is uncommon because the register moved online in May 2021.
+The next chapter covers signing the schedule and includes much more information on the changes.
+I expect most areas to be okay with having the schedule photographed, but it is up to the officiating person on the day.

 -